-The Praxis II English to Speakers of Other Languages (ESOL) Exam measures a candidate’s understanding of both the English language itself as well as the pedagogical theory and practice necessary to teach that language to non-native speakers.
+The Praxis English to Speakers of Other Languages (ESOL) Exam measures a candidate’s understanding of both the English language itself as well as the pedagogical theory and practice necessary to teach that language to non-native speakers.
 It is required in most states for those seeking a career in ESOL education.

 How Long Does the Test Take?

 You should plan to spend a total of about 3 hours or a little more at the testing center.
 This includes 30 minutes for checking in and getting settled and then 2 hours and 30 minutes for the test itself.
 You might also want to add another 15-20 minutes for any questions or concerns you might have after the test.

 The most important thing to remember here is that you should arrive 30 minutes before your appointment begins.
 Checking in has to be completed by the time your test starts.
 There will be no late admissions to the exam room and there will be no refunds for being late.
 So make whatever arrangements are necessary to ensure that you get there early!

 You will be expected to complete a total of 120 multiple choice questions.
 Of those, 20 will include a listening component.
 These listening questions will all be in the first subject category (see outline below).
 Here’s a quick overview of what sort of information the questions will cover:

 - Foundations of Linguistics and Language Learning — 48 questions (including 20 listening questions)

 - Two Listening Sections lasting 15 minutes each